makinacorpus/django_pyoidc/docs/how-to.rst

 You already have to specify a provider name when you configure your settings (either automatically by using a provider, or :ref:`manually <provider-class-setting>`).

-In a multi-provider setup, the settings look like this :
+In a multi-provider setup, the settings look like this:

 .. code-block:: python

     DJANGO_PYOIDC = {
-        'oidc_provider_name_1' : {
+        'oidc_provider_name_1': {
-            'client_id' : '' # <- provider 1 settings here
+            'client_id': '' # <- provider 1 settings here
         }
-        'oidc_provider_name_2' : {
+        'oidc_provider_name_2': {
-            'client_id' : '' # <- provider 2 settings here
+            'client_id': '' # <- provider 2 settings here
         }
      }

 Then you have to include all your provider url configuration in your ``urlpatterns``.
 Since view names includes the identity provider name, they should not collide.

-Here is an example of such a configuration :
+Here is an example of such a configuration:

 .. code-block:: python
     :caption: urls.py